Summary: in this tutorial, you’ll learn how to rename a table in the database using the Oracle RENAME

 - First, specify the name of the existing table which you want to rename.

-- Second, specify the new table name.
+- Second, provide the new table name.
 The new name must not be the same as another table in the same schema.

 Note that you cannot roll back a RENAME